oroinc/documentation/user/back-office/sales/quotes/guest-quote.rst

 .. hint:: This section is part of the :ref:`RFQ and Quote Management <concept-guide-rfq-quotes>` topic that provides a general understanding of the RFQ and quote concepts in OroCommerce.

-Non-authenticated customer users can request a quote for the products they are interested in.
+Non-authenticated customer users can request a quote for the products in which they are interested.
 When the sales representative processes the request and creates a quote in the back-office, buyers can access the quote via a unique direct link through the email.

 Once a guest customer user submits an RFQ in the storefront, this RFQ appears in the back-office.

 To create a guest quote from the received RFQ:

 1. Navigate to **Sales > Requests for Quotes** in the main menu.
 2. Click once on the required RFQ to open its page.
 3. Click **Create Quote** on the top right.